Junior Coffey: College career

 The Southwest Conference did not integrate until 1967, so Coffey had to leave the state to play major college football.
 He attended the University of Washington in Seattle and played under head coach Jim Owens.
 With the Huskies, Coffey was a three-time all-conference selection and was tabbed Honorable Mention All-American all three seasons.
 He finished his career as the second-leading ground gainer in school history.

 Professional career

-Coffey was selected by the Green Bay Packers in the seventh round of the 1965 NFL draft, and he played on the Packers' championship team of 1965.
+Coffey was selected by the Green Bay Packers in the seventh round of the 1965 NFL draft.
+He played on the Packers' championship team of 1965.
 After that season, he was selected in the expansion draft for the Atlanta Falcons in 1966, and played in Atlanta for 2 1/2 seasons, where he averaged 4.0 yards per carry.
 He missed the entire 1968 season with a knee injury and was traded to the New York Giants midway through the 1969 season, and finished his career there in 1971, compiling career totals of 2,037 rushing yards on 500 carries, 487 receiving yards on 64 receptions and 15 touchdowns.